 Recorded adjudicator comments will be given to each performing organization.
 Printed forms are provided for additional comment and ratings.
 Ratings will be posted outside the auditorium at half-hour intervals starting at one hour after the opening performance.
-Packets of scores, adjudicator written comments and a performance CD will be available to directors from the contest manager approximately 30 minutes after the performance.
+Packets of scores, adjudicator written comments will be available to directors from the contest manager approximately 30 minutes after the performance.
 Recordings of judges comments will be downloaded from the internet.

 Three numbered scores of each composition to be performed must be given to the contest manager immediately prior to scheduled performances.
 Scores must be in conformance with United States copyright laws.

-Complimentary tickets for directors and chaperones are issued at the rate of one ticket for each fifteen tickets purchased.
+Complimentary tickets for directors and chaperones are issued at the rate of one ticket for each twenty tickets purchased.
 Ticket holders may leave and re-enter the park with a hand stamp issued at the main gate during their visit.